China Supplier Contracts & Negotiations: PO vs Contract vs NDA – Part 1

 Coming soon … more on Due Diligence and Contracts with Chinese suppliers

-In the next blog post, let’s talk in detail about what the upfront work entails to get your due diligence and contract terms done right.
+In the next article of the series, let’s talk in detail about what the upfront work entails to get your due diligence and contract terms done right.

 Video tutorial on China Supplier Contracts & Negotiation is found here.